Smeeth Road railway station

-The old 'Signal Box' which sat adjacent to the station remained intact until it was dismantled in 2005 and replaced with a 3 bedroom 'Eco' home.
-The new Signal Box retains some original features and designs of the old one with a traditional/modern look.
+The old signal box which sat adjacent to the station remained intact until it was dismantled in 2005 and replaced with a private home.
+The new signal box retains some original features and designs of the old one.
 The old platform to the station which is largely intact marks the boundary line between both the station and the signal box.

 The old goods shed which sat behind the station was converted into 6 flats (St James Court).
 This also retains some of the original features including part of the original platform.